 When we were younger, a person didn’t have to be particularly moral or selfless to be a hero to us.
 The person just had to be a star athlete or great rock star.
 We’ve outgrown this type of hero, which we call a Transitional Hero.
 Now our heroes have to accomplish far more than show great ability.
 They must also perform some exemplary action in the service of others.

-We will certainly continue to welcome any debates about the validity of our inclusions in this blog.
+We will certainly continue to welcome any debates about the validity of our contentions in this blog.
 Critiques about the hero-worthiness of a particular individual may sharpen our thinking about who are the special men and women among us who deserve the term “hero” associated with their names.
 In the mean time, let’s honor the diversity of opinion out there about who our heroes are.
 We’re all in a different place in life, and our heroes shift and evolve as we ourselves shift and evolve.

 And please, keep sending us your suggestions for heroes to profile.
 We love receiving your emails and welcome your input.